gwdetchar/gwbootstrap/CONTRIBUTING.md

 ```

 This will run the local [`build.sh`](build.sh) script, which automates all
 necessary compiling for your convenience.
+Note, build tests will fail if the
+minified files are not re-compiled.